 - The opinions and wishes of the child in relation to equal parenting arrangements, and the reasons behind them

 If after considering factors such as the above, the Court finds equal parent arrangements impractical, the Court may then examine where it is the best interests of the child for one parent to have residential care and another to spend substantial and significant time with the child.
+In these situations, family dispute resolution can help to mediate and manage conflicts.
 Whilst not an equal parenting scheme, such an arrangement will ensure both parents having a real involvement in the everyday life of the child.

 - Parties can agree to an arrangement for the care of children of their union either verbally or in writing.
 There is no fixed and inflexible rule about the care arrangements